 1.2 Viewing the face images

-To view the images, you can use the GIMP. gimp handles a variety of image formats, including the PGM format in which our face images are stored.
+To view the images, you can use any image viewing program or download and use the gimp. gimp handles a variety of image formats, including the PGM format in which our face images are stored.